 Panel member seats carry a term of four years.
 The terms of half of these seats expire with the governor's term (the first Monday in January).
 The terms of the other half of these seats expires one year later (that is, the first Monday in January of the following year).
 Members may serve until their successors are appointed.
 Members whose terms are due to expire may reapply for another four-year term, but they may not serve more than two consecutive terms.
 There is no lifetime limit to the number of terms an individual may serve.

 Additional questions about the panels?

-Contact dhs.child.safety-permancey@state.mn.us or 651-431-4661.
+Contact us at CRP.CJA.applications.DHS@state.mn.us or 651-431-3821.